sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 Because attachments may confuse some AI tools unless the file gives clear startup instructions, the public `.txt` must include explicit AI-facing instructions near the top of the prompt.

+For social media users, keep the player startup simple.

+Recommended player startup choice:

+- Required: difficulty level
+- Optional: the player may later ask for more hints, fewer hints, or a different tone

+Do not require the player to answer assistance-level and tone questions before beginning.
+Those choices slow down the start.

 ```text
 AI MYSTERY CASE #[CASE NUMBER]: [MYSTERY TITLE]